gina-alaska/aea-rendr/README.md

 # aea-rendr
 Repo for Alaska Energy Authority (AEA)] - Renewable Energy Development Regions dataset.

-This is a projecto to help track the latest copy of the Alaska Geographic regions, as defined by the AEA, that represent areas of Alaska with relatively similar energy characteristics.
+This is a project to help track the latest copy of the AEA Renewable Energy Development Regions.

+Renewable Energy Development Regions are geographic regions as defined by the AEA that represent areas of Alaska with relatively similar energy characteristics.

-These boundaries largely follow the regional boundaries established by the Alaska Native Claims Settlement Act of 1971 (ANCSA), with the exception of where there are electrical interconnections which cross ANCSA boundaries.
+These boundaries generally follow the regional boundaries established by the Alaska Native Claims Settlement Act of 1971 (ANCSA), with the exception of where there are electrical interconnections which cross ANCSA boundaries.